 Employee engagement describes the process of encouraging a positive attitude amongst employees in order to maximise their performance.
-Unlike performance related pay, for example, initiatives to improve employee engagement are not written in an employee’s contract.
+Unlike performance-related pay, for example, initiatives to improve employee engagement are not written in an employee’s contract.
 They instead aim to create an environment where employees can see the overall aim of the business, feel valued by their employers and feel comfortable to express their own views.

-Nurturing this environment is an important task for senior management and HR departments, as a positive attitude amongst staff can increase levels of effort, output, innovation and positivity, among many other things.
+- Nurturing this environment is an important task for senior management and HR departments, as a positive attitude amongst staff can increase levels of effort, output, innovation and positivity, among many other things.

 A number of techniques for improving employee engagement have been attempted, and we have outlined a few of them below.
 Some may be more appropriate than others in your organisation and it is up to you, as a manager, to decide what will work best given your existing company culture and the characteristics of your team.

 1. Employee Opinion Surveys

 An employee opinion survey can be used to draw information out of employees about what they like and dislike about how the organisation currently works.

 - The survey may discuss the organisation’s performance, processes, and impact on society or the employee’s working hours, pay structure and satisfaction levels.

 - Employees may have to numerically rank different answers or say which they agree most with.